f5devcentral/secure-deliver-optimize-genai/docs/class3/class3.rst

 Click the Chat Icon

-..  image:: ./_static/class3-agentflow-04.png
+..  image:: ./_static/class3-agentflow-05.png

-Input on the chat box
+Input the flowing prompt to interact with the RAG chatbot

 .. code-block:: bash